Winter grazing advice

 Good winter grazing practices can be straightforward and the time to start is now.

-Carefully planning how you winter graze your stock to reduce impacts on waterways is one way you can make a difference.
+Carefully planning how you winter graze your stock to reduce impacts on waterways is an important practice to help ensure we all keep moving in the right direction.

-We are interested in the environmental impacts of wintering, particularly the loss of nitrate to groundwater via leaching, and the loss of phosphorus, sediment and bacteria to surface water via overland flow.
+We are interested in the environmental impacts of winter grazing, particularly the loss of nitrate to groundwater via leaching, and the loss of phosphorus, sediment and bacteria to surface water via overland flow.

 Feeding stock on a winter crop or grass behind an electric fence results in bare, often pugged soil, with concentrated amounts of effluent on the soil surface.
 Rainfall and the resulting overland flow can transport sediment and effluent into drains and waterways.
 This results in the loss of valuable topsoil which can silt up drains and affect tile outfalls, as well as increasing the number of bugs and pathogens in waterways.